-Learn about Indie Tabletop Club: a connected, cooperative platform bringing enthusiastic tabletop games to indie creators.
+Learn about Indie Tabletop Club: a connected, cooperative platform bringing enthusiastic tabletop gamers to indie creators.

 The goal of the Indie Tabletop Club is to bring this audience to the indie scene by creating a connected, cooperative platform where indie creators can reap the benefits previously only available to much larger organisations.